-Safarilink operates seasonal scheduled flights to Lamu.
+Safarilink operates daily scheduled flights to Lamu.
 From here‚ passengers can take speedboats or dhows to all the islands in the archipelago or just relax and enjoy the treasures of Lamu Old Town and Shela Village.

 The Lamu archipelago is a collection of idyllic islands towards the north of Kenya’s coastline.
 The area’s history dates back centuries‚ to when it was a significant trading post on the coast of Africa.
 From the 7th century AD‚ Arab dhows were docking here‚ plying their wares between Africa‚ the Arab states and the Far East.
 Ming Chinese porcelain and Persian glazed earthenware found from this time show how extensive the trade routes were; Lamu reciprocated with leopard skins‚ tortoiseshell‚ rhino horn‚ ivory‚ gold and slaves.